CompCogNeuro/sims/ch6/attn/README.md

 * Now select `Wts / r.Wt` in the Network and click on the object and spatial units to see how they function via their connectivity patterns.

 The object processing pathway has a sequence of 3 increasingly spatially invariant layers of representations, with each unit collapsing over 3 adjacent spatial locations of the object-defining feature in the layer below.
-Note that the highest, fully spatially invariant level of the object pathway plays the role of the output layer, and is used for measuring the reaction time to detect objects.
-This happens by stopping settling whenever the *target* output (object 2) gets above an activity of .5 (if this doesn't happen, settling stops after 220 cycles).
+Note that the highest, fully spatially invariant level of the object pathway plays the role of the output layer, and is used for measuring the reaction time (RT) to detect objects.
+This happens by stopping network settling whenever the *target* output (object 2) gets above an activity of .5 (if this doesn't happen, settling stops after 220 cycles).
+Thus the number of cycles to reach threshold is a proxy for RT.

 The spatial processing pathway has a sequence of two layers of spatial representations, differing in the level of spatial resolution.
 As in the object pathway, each unit in the spatial pathway represents 3 adjacent spatial locations, but unlike the object pathway, these units are not sensitive to particular features.
 Two units per location provide distributed representations in both layers of the spatial pathway.
 This redundancy will be useful for demonstrating the effects of partial damage to this pathway.